-North Carolina does not meet this goal.
-The state should consider adopting policies that can check the tendency of teacher preparation programs to impose an ever-increasing number of professional coursework requirements.
+Delaware does not meet this goal.
+The state should consider adopting policies that can check the tendency of teacher preparation programs to impose excessive professional coursework requirements.

 Other states have adopted policies in this area that the state could adapt to its own needs.
 New Jersey's approach of placing a set limit on coursework is straightforward, but also decreases programs' flexibility.
 Tennessee's approach of providing a general template illustrating how coursework requirements should be allocated may provide more flexibility.
-In either case, states can avoid tying the hands of rigorous professional programs by exempting institutions that demonstrate the value of additional coursework.
-States should allow programs to exceed state guidelines if doing so produces more effective teachers but that would require the programs to produce the sort of outcomes data described in Goal 4-B.
+In either case, states avoid tying the hands of rigorous professional programs by exempting institutions that demonstrate the value of additional coursework.
+States should allow programs to exceed state guidelines if in doing so, they produce more effective teachers-but such exemptions also require the programs to produce the sort of outcomes data described in Goal 4-B.

-North Carolina's professional standards could also use some improvement (see Goal 2-A), and may do little to enhance teacher effectiveness.
-The state should work to ensure that it requires programs to deliver only professional knowledge directly related to increased student learning, letting programs decide for themselves whether or not to require additional coursework that may not be related to student learning.
+Delaware's own professional standards could use improvement (see Goal 2-A), and may not contribute sufficiently to teacher quality goals.
+The state should work to ensure that it only requires programs to prepare teachers in professional courses or standards that are likely to lead to increased student learning, letting programs decide for themselves whether or not to require other topics that may have little bearing on that goal.